Halnaker Windmill

 The Route

-6. Cross the road with care and on the opposite side you will see the parking bays constructed for walking to the windmill.
+5. Cross the road with care and on the opposite side you will see the parking bays constructed for walking to the windmill.
 Those doing the shorter walk can join the route at this point.

-8. Further along the track, you will need to head up the embankment through a kissing gate (there is a field on your right here with some donkeys in).
-Continue up the track until you need to fork left and enter a large field.
+6. Take the track on your right, passing Mill Cottage, and soon you will walk through the well-known tree tunnel or ‘holloway’.
+Further along the track, you will need to head up some steps and go through a kissing gate (there is a field on your right here with some donkeys in).
+Continue up the track until you need to fork left and enter a large field through another gate.
+This field now has fences ether side of the path, which will take you directly up to the windmill.

 Did you know?